polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 Substrate uses a Base-16 Modified Merkle Patricia tree ("trie") from [`paritytech/trie`](https://github.com/paritytech/trie) to provide a trie structure whose contents can be modified and whose root hash is recalculated efficiently.

+Tries are important tool for blockchains because the allows for efficient storing and sharing of historical of block state.
+You don't have a state trie per block, but a trie hash that will point to the nodes from previous block states.
+However, accessing data to trie data is costly.
+Each read operation takes O(log N) time, where N is the number of elements stored in the trie.
+To mitigate this, we use a key value cache.

+All trie node are stored in RocksDB and part of the trie state can get pruned, i.e. a key-value pair can be deleted from the storage when it is out of pruning range for non archive nodes.
+Trie nodes are also encoded to allow for any key type, while still be able to avoid key collision.
+We do not use [reference counting](http://en.wikipedia.org/wiki/Reference_counting) for performance reasons.

-### Main Trie
+### State Trie

-Substrate has a single main trie whose storage root hash is placed in the block header.
+Substrate has a single main trie, called the state trie, whose changing root hash is placed in each block header.
 This is used to easily verify the state of the blockchain and provide a basis for light clients to verify proofs.

+This trie only stores content for the canonical chain, not forks.
+There is a separate `state_db` layer that maintain the trie state with references counted in memory for all that is non canonical.
+See JournalDB.

 ### Child Trie

 Substrate also provides an API to generate new child tries with their own root hash that can be used in the runtime.

-The root hash of these child tries are automatically stored in the main trie to maintain easy verification of the complete node state.
+Child tries are identical to main state trie, except their root is stored and updated in the main trie instead of the block header.
+Since their headers are a part of the main state trie, it is still easy to verify of the complete node state when it includes child tries.

 ## Runtime Storage API